Git tags

 * [new tag] v3.9.16 -> v3.9.16

-To push multiple tags at once, pass the --tags option to the git push command.
-Others get the tags on git clone or git pull of the repo.
+To send tags to the server, you can use the --tags option for the git push command.
+Others receive the tags with git clone, git pull or git fetch of the repo.

 switches to the state of the repo with this tag and detaches HEAD.
 This means that any changes made now will not update the tag, but will end up in a detached commit that cannot be part of a branch and will only be directly accessible via the SHA hash of the commit.
 Therefore, a new branch is usually created when such changes are to be made, for example with git checkout -b v3.9.17 v3.9.16.